LukeDavies12/daviescards/README.md

 A fullstack Next.js/Supabse app to log family card games.
 Link: https://daviescards.vercel.app

 ## Features
-- Admin full CRUD on games and players
+- full CRUD on games and players from and Admin account
 - Interactive charts and tables

 ### Images